 The women motioned downward, and--sighing--Siri dunked beneath the scented water.
-After that, she climbed out, and several women with fluffy towels approached.
-They began to pad Siri down, working with care, their touch as delicate and soft as the previous scrubbing had been hard.
-This took away some of the strong scent, for which Siri was glad, but she still smelled strongly of flowers.
+After that, she climbed out, and several women finally approached with fluffy towels.
+They began to pat Siri down, working with care, their touch as delicate and soft as the previous scrubbing had been hard.
+This took away some of the strong scent, for which Siri was glad, but she still smelled powerfully of flowers.

-“Now,” Bluefingers continued, still facing the other direction, “you need to understand something.
-You are not to address his majesty in any way.
-As you have noticed, the servants of the palace do not speak unless necessary.
-This is a sign of respect.
-You should show the God King the same respect.”

-What kind of marriage is this going to be?
-Siri thought.
-He won’t speak to me, and I’m required not to speak to him?

-“I cannot stress this enough, my lady,” Bluefingers continued.
-“I realize fully that you are accustomed to being one of the most important people around.
-Indeed, you still are that important--if not more so.
-You are far above myself and these others in station.
-However, as far as you are above us, the God King is even more far above you.

-“The God King is. . .something special.
-The earth itself is too base for him.
-He is one who obtained transcendence before he was even born, but he Returned to us to bring blessings and visions.
-We owe much of our kingdom’s success to him.
-You are being given a special trust.
-Please, do not betray it.
-Do you understand?”

-Siri nodded as the women finished drying her.
-Then she realized that Bluefingers was turned around, and couldn’t see her.
-“Yes, I understand,” she said.

 The women approached with a deep blue robe for her, and she extended her arms, allowing them to put it on, then tie it shut.
 “You may turn around,” she told the steward.

-“Excellent,” Bluefingers said, striding around the tub, walking toward a door at the side.
+“Excellent,” Bluefingers said doing so, then striding around the tub, walking toward a door at the side of the room.
 “Quickly, now.
 We still have much to do.”

 Siri and the serving women followed, leaving the maroon room for one that was decorated in bright yellows.
 It held a lot more furniture, no bath, and a large plush chair in the center of the room.

-“Why the color changes?”
-Siri asked, walking into the room after Bluefingers.

-“His majesty is associated with no single hue,” Bluefingers said as the women led Siri to the plush chair.
+“His majesty is associated with no single hue,” Bluefingers said, waving to the bright colors of the room as the women led Siri to the plush chair.
 “He represents all colors and each of the Iridescent Tones.
 Therefore, his palace was crafted of a color that represents all things in one, then each room was decorated in a slightly different color.”

 Siri sat, and the women began to work on the nails of both her feet and hands.
 Another woman approached with a hairbrush.
 She began to comb out the snarls that had come from the hearty washing, and Siri frowned.

+“Just cut it off,” she said.

+They paused, uncertain.

+“Vessel?”

+“Cut off the hair,” she said.

-Then, she closed her eyes and focused.
+Bluefingers gave them permission, and a few snips later, her hair was in a bunch on the floor.
+Then, Siri closed her eyes and focused.

 She wasn’t certain how she did it--the Royal Locks had always been part of her life.
-Yet, with focus and quite a bit of effort, she managed to straighten her hair.
-This didn’t get rid of the snarls, of course, but it made combing the hair much easier, in Siri’s experience.
+Altering them was like moving any other muscle to her--if a little more difficult.
+Leaning back in the chair, eyes closed, she was able to get the hair to grow.